XPX-MMC/typescript-intro/Classes-Access-Inheritence.md

-# Type Assertion Functions & Objects
+# Classes Access Modifiers Inheritence
-Update `type-assertion-functions-objects.ts` in your student directory for all exercises.
+Update `class-access-inheritence.ts` in your student directory for all exercises.

 # Ex 1